 So the next thing I needed was a 3/4" Forstner bit to make the holes for them, but believe it or not, between my collection, the collection I inherited from my Dad, the odds and ends box and the stock in the shop there was not one 3/4 inch bit to be found!

 Not to worry, a quick purchase order to the nice people at FAMAG and a big box of goodies arrives.
 I plumped for 19mm (3/4 inch = 19.049mm) so they are only half a gnats undersize and will slot neatly into our existing product range.
-If anyone ever needs imperial bits we can get them in in about a week - just drop me an email.
+If anyone ever needs imperial bits, we can get them in in about a week - just drop us a message on our contact us page.

 I suspect there may be others in a similar predicament so I have taken the libery of ordering a few more, listing them on the site and putting them on special offer.